 The school endeavours to work closely with parents and carers to support children and the families of children with special educational needs and disabilities.
 We encourage an active partnership through ongoing dialogue with parents.
+We also hold a termly Inclusion Coffee Morning to which families are invited and this provides information and support for parents of children in any inclusion group.
 We are also keen to develop pupil voice, particularly that of those who have SEN and/or are disadvantaged and to involve them in the decisions which affect them.

 Our named AC member takes a particular interest in special needs and is always willing to talk to parents.
 Alongside this, members of our Inclusion team are accessible to parents by phone, email and via face-to-face meetings where necessary.
 This allows an opportunity for parents and carers to discuss their concerns and for referral to or awareness of outside support or agencies to be made.
-This might be with a member of the Inclusion team or our PSW.
+This might be with a member of the Inclusion Team or our PSW.